progmaticltd/homebox/docs/features.md

 # Other features

-## Bittorrent download station

-You can install the transmission bittorrent daemon, accessible over https on a dedicated domain.

-- The web interface and the RPC servers are protected with the LDAP credentials, unless you are at home.
-- Downloaded files can be accessed directly from your web browser, still using the LDAP credentials if you are not at home.
-- The daemon runs in a proper AppArmor profile.
-- Easy to use form to search downloaded files in your web browser.
-- Automatic firewall configuration to allow bittorrent both input and output.
-- Blacklist support and automatic update.

-## Privoxy server

-The platform configures Privoxy with an automatic import of adblock rules from easylist, updated every day.
-The following rules are activated by default:

-- EasyList
-- EasyPrivacy
-- Fanboy's Annoyance List
-- Fanboy's Social Blocking List

-## Tor server

-The platform configures Tor as well, and allows you to override any option.
-You can also chain privoxy and tor together.

 ## Multiple IP scheme

 Homebox can be configured with two static IP addresses, with a mix of IPv4 and IPv6.
 This is useful if you are using a